MariaPadilha32/p1.teacherana/README.md

 ### Media

 - The photos used were provided by Teacher Ana.
-- The images used for the hero images were created on Canvas.
+- The images used for the hero images were created on Canva.

 ### Codes